Are Chicken Nuggets Good For Building Muscle?

 Make your own!

-This option will take a bit more effort, and the nuggets may not have the same addictive chemicals in them as their fast food counterparts, but they will be a lot healthier for you.
+This option will take a bit more effort, and the nuggets may not have the same addictive chemicals in them but they will be a lot healthier for you.
 No additives and correct macro nutrient rations optimal for your muscle building diet plan.

-I’ve found a fantastic recipe on YouTube for low carbohydrate, gluten free chicken nuggets.
-These nuggets are a healthy but delicious, version of your favourite treat.
+I found a fantastic recipe on YouTube for low carbohydrate, gluten free chicken nuggets.
+These nuggets are high in protein and very low in carbohydrates.
 Perfect for your health and fitness goals.

 **If you enjoyed this content and would like to be notified as soon as we publish new articles, then you may want to sign up to our newsletter.
 Not only will you get notifications of new content, but you will get access to exclusive content that is not available to everyone else.**